timhowgego/Aquius/README.md

 As described in the [Quick Setup](#quick-setup) section, the second optional argument of `aquius.init()` takes an `Object` containing keys and respective values.
 Any key not specified will use the default.
 Bespoke options must conform to the expected data `type`.

-*Tip*: Clicking the `Embed` link on the bottom of the Layer Control will produce a dummy HTML file containing all the current settings.
-This sets the initial map and layer view to match those at the moment the Embed was produced, and generates a full list of options which includes those options that can only be set via `aquius.init()`.
+*Tip*: Clicking the `Embed` link on the bottom of the Layer Control will produce a dummy HTML file containing the configuration at the time the Embed was produced.

 ### Data Sources